-Earlier, there was no standard practice for calculation of the carpet area due to lack of clarity.
+Earlier, there was no standard practice for the calculation of the carpet area due to a lack of clarity.
 The calculation of the same area was different for builders, buyers or any third party.
-But, after the introduction of the RERA Act, there is a clarify, and now it is well defined.
+But, after the introduction of the RERA Act, there is clarity and now it is well defined.
 Now, as per the RERA, the carpet area means the net usable floor area of an apartment excluding the walls, shaft, and balcony.
 It directly impacts the prices of the property, which favours the consumers and lowers the risk of disputes.

 2. Lowers the risk of bankruptcy/insolvency of builders

-The real estate builders run different projects simultaneously.
+Real estate builders run different projects simultaneously.
 The builders earlier practiced moving funds from one project to another.
 As a result, getting timely possession of the property was the biggest challenge for the consumers.
 But, after the RERA bill, the builders can’t practice such fund transfers.
 Now, the builder is liable to deposit 70% of the project cost in a separate bank account.
 It is not possible to withdraw money without the completion of the project.
 One needs to get the project completion report certified by the architect, civil engineer and Charted Accountant.

 3. Advance Payment Cap